signalfx/signalfx-agent/docs/pguidance/agent-install-packages.md

 ### Prerequisites for RPM

-These prerequisites are for the host to which you're installing the Agent:

-* Unix distribution that supports RPM, such as a Linux distribution or CentOS
+* *nix distribution that supports RPM, such as a Linux distribution or CentOS
 * Kernel version 2.6 or higher
 * `CAP_DAC_READ_SEARCH` and `CAP_SYS_PTRACE` capabilities
 * `yum` or similar package tools.
 These instructions show you how to install the package using `yum`.